Lagrangian cobordism and tropical curves: Rational equivalence

-This has the following nice corollary for Lagrangian Floer cohomology groups: for any Lagrangian brane $K \subset X$, there is a complex computing $HF^*(K,L^+)$ which has chain group $\oplus_j CF^*(K,L_j^-)$ with a lower-triangular differential (i.e., one which only has components mapping $CF^*(K,L_i^-) \to CF^*(K,L_j^-)$ for $i \le j$, where the labels $j$ of the negative ends $L_j^-$ increase in the direction of the Reeb flow).
-We feel it may be useful to the reader to see a sketch proof of this corollary (following \cite[Theorem 2.2.1]{Biran-Cornea}), since it will help to understand the difference between planar and cylindrical cobordism.
+in $\scrF(X)^{tw}$ \cite[Theorem A]{Biran-Cornea-2}.
+We feel it may be useful to the reader to see a sketch proof of this result in the language of `partially wrapped' Fukaya categories \cite{Sylvan}, since it will help to understand the difference between planar and cylindrical cobordism.

+Consider the Liouville manifold $\C$, compactified by an ideal boundary to a disc, and let $\sigma = \{\pm i \infty\}$ be a set of two `stops' on the ideal boundary.
+Unobstructed planar cobordisms define objects of the partially wrapped Fukaya category $\scrW(\C \times X,\sigma \times X)$.
+The latter can be defined by combining Seidel's approach to defining Floer cohomology for unobstructed Lagrangian branes \cite{Seidel:Flux} with any of the approaches to defining partially wrapped Fukaya categories \cite{Biran-Cornea,Sylvan,Seidel2018,Ganatra2017}.
+In our conventions, the $hom$-spaces in the partially wrapped Fukaya category are $hom^*(V,V') := CF^*(\phi_\varepsilon(V),V')$, where the flow $\phi_{\varepsilon}$ wraps $V$ towards the stops at the boundary (but not past them), and is chosen so as to shift all heights of $V$ past those of $V'$, in particular removing intersections near infinity.
+In the case that $V' = K$ is closed, $HF^*(\phi_{\varepsilon}(V),K) \simeq HF^*(V,K)$ coincides with the Floer cohomology group defined in Lemma \ref{lem:cob_floer}, and is independent of conventions for wrapping at infinity.